Georgia Tech Yellow Jackets: Men's basketball

 The Georgia Tech men's basketball team plays its home games in the new McCamish Pavilion The program saw its most sustained success under the tenure of Bobby Cremins.
 Bobby Cremins led his team to the first ACC tournament victory in school history in 1985, and in 1990 he took Georgia Tech to the school's first Final Four appearance ever.
 Cremins retired from Georgia Tech in 2000 with the school's best coaching win percentage.

 The current head coach of Georgia Tech is Damon Stoudamire, who took over from Josh Pastner in 2022.
 Up until March 2011, Paul Hewitt was the head coach Georgia Tech.
 Helping revitalize a stagnant program in 2004, he led Georgia Tech to a Cinderella season as the school earned its second berth in an NCAA national title game in any sport.
 That team won the Pre-Season NIT, ended Duke's 41 game home winning streak, and finished its season losing by 9 points in the national title game to Connecticut.
 Hewitt was fired on March 12, 2011 after having three losing seasons over the previous four years.

 Some notable and more recent Georgia Tech basketball players are Josh Okogie, Iman Shumpert, Derrick Favors, Anthony Morrow, Javaris Crittenton, Thaddeus Young, Stephon Marbury, Matt Harpring, Dennis Scott, Kenny Anderson, Travis Best, Chris Bosh, Jarrett Jack, Mark Price, and John Salley.

 Women's basketball

 Like the men's team, the women's basketball team plays its home games in McCamish Pavilion.
-The current women's coach is Nell Fortner, former US Women's National Team coach from 1997-2000.
+The current women's coach is Karen Blair, former associate head coach at Maryland.She took over for Nell Fortner, former US Women's National Team coach from 1997-2000.